Thomas-Walker-Lynch/DA2X/doc/context.md

   Relative to our example, a conventional garbage collector would not free the message to c3 if c2 goes elsewhere because the message is still being pointed at.
-The garbage collector has no way to know that the in limbo execution in elsewhere will not suddenly convey to c3, or if, on the other hand, it will never convey to c3.
+The garbage collector has no way to know that the in limbo execution in elsewhere will not suddenly convey c3, or if, on the other hand, it will never convey c3.

   If we identify an algorithm for deallocating the message sent to c3, then it would be possible to use that algorithm to instead zero out the message pointer, or put it on a